cfw-guide/cemu.cfw.guide/_pages/en_US/installing-cemu.md

 ## Introduction

-Installing Cemu is very simple.
-You simply need to extract a `.zip` file to somewhere on your PC.
+Cemu can be installed by extracting a `.zip` file to somewhere on your PC.
 In this guide, we use the Desktop as this location.

-Afterwards, we tweak the program slightly to run better, including fixing scaling issues and making sure it runs as administrator to ensure it has access to the files it needs.
+Before we launch it, we tweak the program slightly to run better, including fixing some scaling issues and making sure it runs as administrator.
+This is to ensure it has access to all the files it needs.

-When we finally launch the application, it will take us through the quick-start guide.
-This is very user friendly and explains everything very well.
-It takes you through setting up your mlc01 path, your games path and downloading graphics packs.
+When we finally open the application, it will take us through the quick-start guide.
+This helps to set up the emulator properly with the necessary files and folders.

-On the next page, it'll ask you to configure your button inputs (this is where you set up your controller) and other settings.

 ### mlc01 path